 There are no traditional textbooks in this course.
-Assigned readings will be made available as web links and PDFs via a shared space on GOOGLE DRIVE; other texts for consideration will be submitted by students.
-Additional small fees might be incurred to purchase or to rent videos and texts for certain lessons.
+Readings will be made available as web links and PDFs.
+However, additional small fees might be incurred to purchase or to rent videos and texts for certain lessons.
 I will try to keep these expenses to a minimum.
-See individual lessons below for more information.